 - Perfect for rentals: Kwikset Halo WiFi Smart Lock

 - Jeepers, no peepers: Ultraloq U-Bolt Pro

-Google Assistant's best friend: Nest x Yale Smart LockStaff Pick
+Google Assistant's best friend: Google Nest x Yale Smart LockStaff Pick

-This smart lock can be controlled from anywhere through Google Assistant, and ties in beautifully with other Nest products with automated features like disabling your Nest Secure alarm when you come home.
+You can control this smart lock from anywhere through Google Assistant and ties in beautifully with other Google Nest products with automated features like disabling your Nest Secure alarm when you come home.
 It can unlock automatically with your phone and has a backup number pad.